Green Lakes State Park

 Water Quality: not potable

-Directions: From I481, take exit 3E.
-Follow E Genesee St. through Fayetteville and pass Springview Dr. on the right.
+From I-481, take exit 3E.
+Follow E Genesee St. through Fayetteville and pass Springview Dr on the right.
 The park entrance will be the next street on your left (Green Lakes Park Dr.)

 Parking: Several parking lots near the beach (north entrance).
 Space for hundreds of vehicles.